crcdng/building_games_with_flutter/README.md

 I checked

-- chapter 1, 2, 4 on macOS (chapter 3 doesn't have code),
+- chapter 1, 2, 4 to 7 and 9 to 11 on macOS (chapter 3 doesn't have code),
+- chapter 8 on Chrome / web, and
-- chapter 5 to 7 and 9 to 11 on macOS and on an Pixel 7 / Android 35 emulator, and
+- chapter 11 also on a Pixel 7 / Android 35 emulator.

-- chapter 8 on Chrome / web.
+KNOWN BUG in chapter 8: starting background music or playing any sounds without prior user interaction throws an exception on web.

 Platform folders are not in git so you have to add them yourself.